Ananya3283/ecommerce-customer-sales-analytics/README.md.txt

 ### Data Cleaning

-The original dataset contained duplicate records, cancelled orders, missing values, and invalid transactions.

-Cleaning included:
+The raw dataset was cleaned using Python by:

-* Removing duplicate rows
+* Removing duplicate records
 * Handling missing values
-* Removing cancelled invoices
+* Removing cancelled transactions
-* Removing records with negative quantity or price
+* Filtering invalid quantities and prices
-* Creating a Revenue column
+* Creating a Revenue column for sales analysis

-The cleaned dataset contains **505,913 transactions**.
+The cleaned dataset was then used throughout the project.

 ---

 ### Exploratory Data Analysis

-Python was used to understand sales patterns and customer behaviour through visualizations.
+EDA was performed to understand sales patterns and customer behavior.

-Some of the analyses included:
+Some of the key analyses include:

-* Monthly revenue trend
+* Monthly Revenue Trend
-* Country-wise sales
-* Product performance
+* Revenue by Country
+* Top Selling Products
-* Revenue distribution
+* Revenue Distribution
-* Customer purchase behaviour
+* Customer Purchase Behaviour

 ---

-### Customer Segmentation
+### Customer Segmentation (RFM Analysis)

-RFM (Recency, Frequency and Monetary) analysis was performed to classify customers into different business segments.

-Segments include:
+Customers were segmented using **Recency, Frequency and Monetary (RFM)** analysis into the following groups:

 * Champions
 * Loyal Customers